Full Sail Partners Blog | Amanda Roussel

 Firm Culture

 Many firms are leveraging the upgrade as a time to evaluate and modify processes.
 Although some view these changes as improvements, others may become intimidated.
-For some features, the changes can actually be incorporated in Deltek Vision and put into action now.
-Other improvements, including new module implementations, may be more efficiently put into practice after going live in Vantagepoint.
+For some features, the changes can actually be incorporated into Deltek Vision and put into action now.
+Other improvements, including new module implementations, maybe more efficiently put into practice after going live in Vantagepoint.

 Getting teams on board and all on the same page may take some conversations around change management.
-Furthermore, be sure to include some of the “department cheerleaders” throughout the firm as you determine that will be leading the upgrade efforts.
-A variety or roles and experience is effective as it brings up new conversations, squashes “change” concerns, and breaks down silos that may exist.
+Furthermore, be sure to include some of the “department cheerleaders” throughout the firm as you determine who will be leading the upgrade efforts.
+A variety of roles and experiences is effective as it brings up new conversations, squashes “change” concerns, and breaks down silos that may exist.

 Firms are also taking this opportunity to increase the potential of their Deltek solution and train their staff for more hands-on usage.
 In the past, Deltek may have been more heavily used for accounting functions.
 However, we are finding that some firms are now consolidating some outside resources and using features in Vantagepoint that have become more approachable and inviting.